 No facial injury should be taken lightly.
 Aside from the obvious aesthetic reasons for repairing damage to the face, there are also a number of serious oral & maxillofacial health concerns that can arise from even a small amount of trauma.
 Depending on the exact location of the injury, respiration, speech, chewing and swallowing can be greatly impaired.
 If teeth become misaligned, this can lead to TMJ, uneven teeth wear and other complications.

-Dr. Luque performs facial emergency surgery at the hospitals where he is on staff (California Pacific Medical Center, Kaiser Permanente).
+Dr. Luque performs facial emergency surgery at the hospitals where he is on staff.
 He typically handles follow up procedures for facial trauma at the Center.

 Left untreated, malocclusion of the teeth can cause uneven wear on teeth, chronic jaw, muscle pain, TMJ, headache, loose teeth, tooth sensitivity, and difficulty swallowing, chewing or biting food.